apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.properties STRING ALL
    :reloadable:
+   :overridable:

    Configures |TS| for what the default verify callback should check during origin server verification.

    You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_server_properties attribute<override-verify-server-properties>`.

+   You can also override via the conf_remap plugin.
+Those changes will take precedence over the changes in ssl_server_name.yaml.

 :code:`NONE`
    Check nothing in the standard callback.
 Rely entirely on plugins to check the certificate.